 - Transition services (such as memory care and aging in place)

-After reaching common ground about personal preferences and priorities, schedule visits to multiple sites.
-Since some family members live farther away, it’s understandable that not everyone may be able to give equal time to tours.
-However, with enough planning, families can coordinate some dates to meet up for visits.
-If collective visits aren’t possible, local family members can agree to send links, literature, and even video of prospective communities to the rest of the group before making the decision.
+After reaching common ground about personal preferences and priorities, you'll want to consider multiple sites.
+If it's safe to do so, you might schedule visits to multiple sites, but under current guidelines, you might instead ask for a virtual tour of communities.
+If collective visits with the family aren’t possible, local family members can send links, literature, and video of prospective communities to the rest of the group before making the decision.
 The resident, their spouse, children, and/or other loved ones should feel comfortable with the new home away from home.

 Get Outside Help

 Do you and your family have questions about assisted living?
-Call us at 888.432.6279, or schedule a tour at one of our resort-style facilities... once you’ve made your list, of course!
+Call us at 888.432.6279, or connect with one of our communities directly... once you’ve made your list, of course!